mohitjain/mohitjain/_posts/2013-04-14-how-to-find-the-location-of-the-method-where-its-defined.markdown

 {% endhighlight %}

-Or lets assume there is a class method defined in some module, placed somewhere in lib directory and that module in included in the User model.
+Or let's assume there is a class method defined in some module, placed somewhere in the lib directory and that module in included in the User model.

 {% highlight ruby %}